Enquire now

 Despite their frequent interchangeability, open heart surgery and bypass surgery are not the same.
 Open heart surgery is a general term for a variety of cardiac treatments carried out with the chest open, whereas bypass surgery particularly refers to constructing new paths for blood to bypass blocked arteries.

-What is the difference between open heart surgery and bypass surgery?
+What is the difference between bypass and open heart surgery?

 Any procedure done on the heart with the chest open is referred to as open heart surgery, which includes procedures for congenital abnormalities as well as valve replacements and repairs.
 A particular kind of open heart surgery called bypass surgery, also known as coronary artery bypass grafting (CABG), reroutes blood around clogged coronary arteries.